laurolins/nanocube/README.md

         9435159,HW579015,12/21/2013 04:30:00 AM,049XX S KEDZIE AVE,1305,CRIMINAL DAMAGE,CRIMINAL DEFACEMENT,CTA PLATFORM,true,false,0821,008,14,63,14,1155836,1871729,2013,12/23/2013 12:39:51 AM,41.80381553747461,-87.7039986610427,"(41.80381553747461, -87.7039986610427)"

    The parameters for csv2Nanocube.py are listed below.
-Note that when we called the script above, we only specified the categorical dimension (Primary Type), but not the Date, Latitude, or Longitude.
-The script is smart enough to identify these columns automatically if they have these names.
-If they were named differently (e.g. date, lat, long), we would have to use the other parameters for the script (--timecol, --latcol, --loncol) to identify them for the script.
+Note that when we called the script above, we specified the categorical dimension (Primary Type) and the time dimension (Date), as well as Latitude, or Longitude.
+However, the script is smart enough to identify the Latitude and Longitude columns automatically if they have these names.
+If they were named differently (e.g. lat, long), we would have to use the other parameters for the script (--latcol, --loncol) to identify them for the script.
 If your data is also separated by a character other than a comma, you can indicate this when you run the script using the '--sep' parameter.

         --catcol='Column names of categorical variable'
         --latcol='Column names of latitude'